-I’ve compiled this choosing your wedding photographer checklist of 10 step-by-step tips so you can learn how to find the photographer of your dreams.
+I’ve compiled this checklist for choosing your wedding photographer with my 10 step-by-step tips so you can learn how to find the photographer that’s right for your unique wedding.

 There are so many platforms these days where photographers can show off their images and explain what makes them unique.

 It’s important to check across several different platforms when choosing your wedding photographer.
 Sometimes you’ll see the same names popping up again and again.

 An insider’s note: there’s really no vetting for these sites.
 Anyone can get on, it’s purely transactional.
 Vendors also pay (a lot!) for write-ups & fluff pieces of self-promotion.

 If you’re curious, you can read an insider’s experience advertising on the US’s biggest wedding website, here!